 “A week after his death when we discovered that text message on Manasa’s phone, we called BIMA and were told what was required from us to make a claim.
 My son had not told anyone in our family that he had bought insurance, so it was a big surprise to us when we discovered that he had made me his beneficiary,” said Mr Naibuka.

 Manasa’s parents travelled to Suva and were helped by staff at BIMA’s call centre.
 The claims approval process went smoothly and two weeks later, Mr Naibuka received FJD $6,675 (USD $3,186.61) through his wife’s bank account.

-The Naibuka’s said the that their son’s payout was very helpful as he was the main income earner in the family.
+The Naibuka’s said their son’s insurance payout was very helpful as he was the main income earner in the family.
 The payout also helped ease some of the financial stress from hosting Manasa’s Vaka Bogidrau, a traditional Fijian celebration feast held 100 nights after his burial which was attended by 70 households in Vunavutu Village.
 Many of the villagers were interested to learn about BIMA and how they too could get the insurance cover.